philipstubbs13/running-with-swag/README.md

 ### Blog

 The Blog page displays a list of blog entries from my Tumblr blog.
 The app gets the blog entries using axios and the Tumblr API.
-Here, you will find information on a variety of topics, including running tips, training, injuries,and more.
+Here, you will find information on a variety of topics, including running tips, training, injuries, and more.

 ### Swag